Panama disease: Gros Michel devastation era

 The Gros Michel was the only type of banana eaten in the United States from the late 19th century until after World War II.
 The disease was serious and diagnosed in Panama banana plantations of Central America.
 Over several decades, the fungus spread from Panama to neighboring countries, moving north through Costa Rica to Guatemala and south into Colombia and Ecuador.

 The banana industry was in a serious crisis, so a new banana thought to be immune to Panama disease was found and adopted, the Cavendish.
 In a few years, the devastated plantations resumed business as usual, and the transition went smoothly in the American market.
 Shortly thereafter, Malaysia entered the banana-growing business.
 Cavendish banana plantations were new to that country in the 1980s, but they rapidly expanded to meet the demand.
 Thousands of acres of rain forests and former palm oil plantations were shifted to banana production.
 Within a few years, though, the new plants began to die.
-While it took several years to find, the cause was ultimately attributed back to Panama disease.
+While it took several years to find, the cause was ultimately attributed to Panama disease.
 Although the Cavendish was then thought to be immune, it was immune only to the strain of the fungus that destroyed the Gros Michel.
-The version that annihilated the Gros Michel was found only in the Western Hemisphere, but the version found in Malaysian soil was different, and the Cavendish is susceptible to it.
+The strain that devastated the Gros Michel banana became widespread in the Western Hemisphere during the 20th century, while genetically distinct strains of the pathogen were present in Southeast Asia, where the disease is believed to have originated; the Cavendish banana is susceptible to some of these strains.
 It killed and spread faster, inspiring more panic than its earlier counterpart in Panama.
 The newly discovered strain of F. oxysporum was named tropical race 4 (TR4).

+"Banana Sol" incident in Jamaica

+In April 1932, amidst the lack of effective treatments, The Daily Gleaner published reports of a new chemical cure called "Banana Sol."
+The product was marketed by Zenon Ioannon Solomides, a trained entomologist and member of the Linnean Society of London.
+Prominent planters and merchants lobbied the Jamaican government to invest in the product, despite it violating existing agricultural quarantine policies.

+Subsequent investigations by Jamaican agricultural officials revealed that Solomides had a history of marketing ineffective agricultural solutions, including a failed cure for silver leaf disease in England.
+By May 1932, banana plants in Jamaica that had been treated with "Banana Sol" succumbed to the fungus, proving the cure ineffective.
+Solomides was declared bankrupt in London in 1936.